-Compared to September, the overall level of producer prices in Latvian industry in October 2013 has not changed.
-The producer prices of products sold at the domestic market have declined by 0.2%, while prices of exported products have grown by 0.2%.
+Compared to April, producer prices in industry in May decreased by 0.5%.
+Prices of products sold on the domestic market dropped by 1%, and prices of exported products - by 0.1%;

 Statistics by theme